 Because real talk?

-Scouring the internet, searching for the best carry on bags for women is not an easy feat, especially if you’re looking for some of the best hardside luggage.
+Scouring the internet, searching for the best carry on bag for women is not an easy feat, especially if you’re looking for some of the best hardside luggage.

 There are just WAY too many bags, and things, to consider!
 I mean, do you go with the hardtop or soft top luggage?
 A rolling bag or a backpack?
 Big luggage or small luggage?

-Too many possibilities that make me want to curl up in the fetal position while ravenously sucking my thumb, since all this adulting is just WAY too hard.
+Too many possibilities that make me want to curl up in the fetal position while ravenously sucking my thumb since all of this adulting is just WAY too hard.

 So how the heck do you choose the perfect women’s carry on bag?

 Never fear because your friendly, neighborhood, travel luggage addict is here to give you the scoop on some of the best carry on luggage out there.

 I’ve bought almost every travel bag for women out there, including some of the best anti-theft bags around.

 Possibly because bags are pretty and never ever make me feel like I’m a glorified beached whale, but I’ll save those ramblings for my therapist.